Virginia State

 The student will demonstrate knowledge and integration of basic economic concepts and structures by

 Describing how consumers, businesses, and government decision makers face scarcity of resources and must make trade-offs and incur opportunity costs.
-Lesson – Why is there Scarcity?
+Lesson – Why Is There Scarcity?

 Lesson – What is Opportunity Cost?